TarletonSimulation/CudaProject/todo/REMIDER.md

 	+ Compilation script
 	*	+ stat file for last modification time, to speed up compilation by not compiling sources that have already been built +

+diagrams/
+	+ Library Diagrams +
+	*	+ create diagrams for every class and data structure and
+	*	++ provide an explanation of their methods, uses, and modifications